 EFT helps your body return to a state of healing and balance.
 EFT has been shown to reduce the production of the stress hormone cortisol, increase the production of serotonin, and bring the mind to brainwave frequencies associated with light meditation.
 It is also believed to disrupt stress signals being sent from the amygdala – the part of your brain responsible for sending you into a fight/flight/freeze mode in cases of real or perceived danger.
 But you don’t need to understand how or why it works for it to work for you.

 The potential of EFT to help parents struggling to deal with the stress that goes along with parenting challenging children is unlimited.

 EFT can help you release emotions, fears, and beliefs that keep you stuck in a cycle of reactivity, feeling victimized and lacking control, and leaving you in a state of perpetual overwhelm and stress.

 EFT is simple to learn, although it takes a bit of getting used to — there’s no question that tapping can look and feel somewhat strange at first.
-To learn more, simply sign up for the Full Potential Parenting EFT mailing list (if you’re already a subscriber to the Full Potential Parenting show email list, please sign up for this separate list to get periodic updates about upcoming EFT classes and tips about tapping).
+To learn more, simply sign up for the Full Potential Parenting mailing list.
 If you’re interested in learning about individual or group sessions to help you resolve longstanding issues that are holding you back from being the parent you want and need to be for your child, please visit the Classes and Sessions page.
 You can also learn more about Tapping with Alison.